Gozo Travel Guide

 Azure Window, Dwejra © Malta Tourist Board

 Malta's little sister island of Gozo invites visitors to put on their walking shoes.
 Life here moves at a leisurely pace, its rhythms dictated by the seasons, with a rugged landscape and beautiful coastline just crying out for exploration.
-Inland the small island is covered with flowering herbs and lush crops, and in summer it is fragrant with oleander, bougainvillea and geranium.
+Inland the small island is covered with flowering herbs and hardy Mediterranean crops, and in summer it is fragrant with oleander, bougainvillea and geranium.
+The island has some picturesque rock formations, some fascinating caves, and lovely beaches.

 Gozo is known for having some of the Mediterranean's best snorkelling and scuba diving sites, but it is also a place of myth and legend, believed to be the Calypso isle of Homer's Odyssey.
-The countryside is dotted with old stone farmhouses and baroque churches, as well as some prehistoric temples and other historic sites of importance.
+The countryside is dotted with old stone farmhouses and Baroque churches, as well as some prehistoric temples and other historic sites of importance.
 The commercial centre of the island, Victoria, has a sleepy 17th-century feel.
-The town has many buildings of historical and cultural interest, mostly sited inside the Citadel, the ancient fortified part of the town.
-Gozo can be reached from Malta's Grand Harbour by ferry in about 20 minutes.
+The town has many buildings of historical and cultural interest, mostly situated inside the Citadel, the ancient fortified part of the town.
+In the Citadel tourists can enjoy numerous museums and wonderful views of the entire island.
+Gozo is a quiet, ancient and atmospheric tourist destination which can be reached from Malta's Grand Harbour by ferry in about 20 minutes.

 Become our Gozo Travel Expert